This article analyzes the pros and cons of purchasing turnkey rentals, and reviews several top companies investors use to purchase them.

 Instead, find a good tool to accurately and impartially price out the property and make your decision based on the numbers.

 I can’t recommend this rental property calculator enough.
 It’s one of the few I’ve seen that really breaks down the costs and benefits — plus it’s free and has a very informative how-to video (score!).

 If the financials work out, awesome.
 Enjoy your investing journey.
 If not, remember there are many ways to make money off property — turnkey rentals are just one of them.

-If you do decide to purchase a rental property, remember buying with a Clever partner agent can get your 1% back on your home purchase.
+If you do decide to purchase a rental property, remember buying with a Clever partner agent can get you cash back on your home purchase.
 If you’re going to be buying a home anyway, why not get money back?